luksgrin/ethglobal-taipei/README.md

 To make a deposit user generates a secret and sends its hash (called a commitment) along with the deposit amount to the Tornado smart contract.
 The contract accepts the deposit and adds the commitment to its list of deposits.

 Later, the user decides to make a withdrawal.
-To do that, the user should provide a proof that he or she possesses a secret to an unspent commitment from the smart contract’s list of deposits. zkSnark technology allows that to happen without revealing which exact deposit corresponds to this secret.
+To do that, the user should provide a proof that he or she possesses a secret to an unspent commitment from the smart contract's list of deposits. zkSnark technology allows that to happen without revealing which exact deposit corresponds to this secret.
 The smart contract will check the proof and transfer deposited funds to the address specified for withdrawal.
 An external observer will be unable to determine which deposit this withdrawal came from.

 You can read more about it in [this Medium article](https://medium.com/@tornado.cash/introducing-private-transactions-on-ethereum-now-42ee915babe0)